dkurbel/deep-learning-challenge/README.md

 # deep-learning-challenge

 ### This repository contains two Jupyter Notebook files, each with Python code for building and training a neural network model to predict the success of charitable donations using a given dataset.
-The dataset is loaded from a CSV file ("charity_data.csv") hosted online.
+The dataset is loaded from a CSV file ("https://static.bc-edx.com/data/dl-1-2/m21/lms/starter/charity_data.csv") hosted online.

 ## The first notebook file ("AlphabetSoup_classifier.ipynb") includes the following steps: